NYPL/sync-item-metadata-to-scsb-listener/README.md

 **On receiving Item updates**:
  1. Check item's location for presense of the Recap "rc" prefix.
 If found, item assume to exist an SCSB.
 Hit the scsb `/searchService/search` endpoint with `fieldValue: ".i[ITEMID][SIERRAMOD11CHECKDIGIT]"` and `fieldName: "OwningInstitutionItemId"` to double check it's in Recap and that we have the right barcode.
+ 2. Also check SCSB response for returned "owningInstitutionBibId" to determine if the SCSB bnum disagrees with the local Sierra bnum.
+If a mismatch is found, sync job should be processed as a "transfer".
+Otherwise it's a simple "update"
- 2. Create a metadata sync job using the Platform API's recap/sync-item-metadata-to-scsb endpoint.
+ 2. Create a "transfer"/"update sync job using the Platform API's recap/sync-item-metadata-to-scsb endpoint.

 ## Setup